Day Camps

 Location: Farrel-McWhirter Park

-Fee: $490 for Redmond Residents/$588 for non-Redmond Residents
+Fee: $540 for Redmond Residents/$648 for non-Redmond Residents; 4 day week $432 Redmond Residents/$518 non-Redmond Residents

-Farrel-McWhirter Park: 2/5 physical demand
+Farrel-McWhirter Park: 2/5 physical demands

-Farrel-McWhirter has low to moderate physical demand for campers.
-Much of the terrain in the park’s 68 acres is relatively flat, with a paved ADA-accessible path appropriate for people of all abilities.
-However, there are some rougher trails within the park, as well as the ability to move into the neighboring Juel Park for groups that are prepared for more strenuous and/or technical exploration.
-Our main camp area has easy access to potable water (including a sprinkler), accessible bathrooms, and is shaded through much of the day to help campers navigate the summer heat.
-The area we utilize for camp home base is wide-open grass playfields, while the forest is filled with narrower trails and thick trees and native shrubs.
 This site best serves campers who are able self-manage staying with their group on and off trail.
 We do use cones and signs to act as physical reminders of boundaries.
 Farrel-McWhirter is also a working farm, and allows horses on many of the trails, from both the farm and public.
 Though generally safe, campers must be able to follow instructions regarding interactions with horses for the well-being of people and animals.

-2025 Redmond Summer Camps
+2025 Redmond Camp Themes

 Nature Art Camp